axoflow/axosyslog-docs/content/headless/opentelemetry-authentication.md

 ### `adc()` {#adc}

 [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/application-default-credentials).
-This authentication method is only available for destination.
-It accepts the `target-service-account()` option, where you can list service accounts to match against when authenticating the server.
+This authentication method is only available for destinations.

 ### `alts()` {#alts}

 [Application Layer Transport Security (ALTS)](https://grpc.io/docs/languages/cpp/alts/) is a simple to use authentication, only available within Google's infrastructure.
+It accepts the `target-service-account()` option, where you can list service accounts to match against when authenticating the server.

 ```shell
 source {